khubaibul/KIShakib/README.md

 I have been training and working as a junior Web Developer for one year.
 My vision is to be a Full Stack Developer.

-### Skills: HTML / CSS / BOOTSTRAP / TAILWIND / JAVASCRIPT / REACT / NODE / EXPRESS / FIREBASE / MONGODB
+### Skills: HTML / CSS / BOOTSTRAP / TAILWIND / JAVASCRIPT / REACT / REDUX / NEXT.JS / NODE / EXPRESS / FIREBASE / MONGODB

-- 🌱 I’m have completed MERN STACK
+- 🌱 I have completed MERN STACK